thekoushik/clapient/README.md

 - `headRequest(name: string, requestParams?: any, queryParams?: any)`

 #### Parameters
-- name - Key name of a route from the specified **APIRoutes** instance.
+- name - Key name of a route.
 - requestParams - Object with **key : value** pair.
 Example: ` { id: 2 } `
 - queryParams - Similar to **requestParams**
 - payload - JSON object to be sent.